4208 Six Forks Road Suite 1400, Raleigh, NC USA 27609

-John Livingston is a member of the firm’s Real Estate Investment and Development Team and the firm’s Energy Team.
+John Livingston is leader of the firm’s Real Estate Investment and Development Team and a member of the firm’s Energy Team.
 He devotes his practice to sustainable development, including mixed-use projects, LEED certified projects, and renewable energy transactions.
-Mr. Livingston has experience representing lenders, buyers, sellers, developers, investors, owners, managers and others in all aspects of commercial real estate development, investment and leasing, and solar and biomass developers as well as commercial and industrial energy users.
+John has experience representing lenders, buyers, sellers, developers, investors, owners, managers and others in all aspects of commercial real estate development, investment and leasing, and solar and biomass developers as well as commercial and industrial energy users.

-Mr. Livingston was named a North Carolina "Super Lawyer" in 2021 and a "Rising Star" in 2010, and again in 2013-2020, for Real Estate Law by Super Lawyers magazine.
-He was recognized in 2021 by The Best Lawyers in America® for Real Estate Law.
-Mr. Livingston has been recognized in 2013, 2015, 2016 and 2017 and again in 2020 and 2021 as a "Legal Elite" by Business North Carolina magazine in the area of Real Estate.
-In 2020, clients named Mr. Livingston as a "BTI Client Service All-Star" in recognition of his client service excellence.
+He was named a North Carolina "Super Lawyer" in 2021 and 2022 and a "Rising Star" in 2010, and again in 2013-2020, for Real Estate Law by Super Lawyers magazine.
+John was recognized by The Best Lawyers in America® in 2021 and 2022 for Real Estate Law and again in 2023 for Real Estate Law and Energy Law.
+He has been recognized in 2013, 2015, 2016 and 2017 and again in 2020, 2021, 2022 and 2023 as a "Legal Elite" by Business North Carolina magazine in the area of Real Estate Law.
+John was listed in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Energy & Natural Resources.
+He was named to North Carolina Lawyers Weekly's "Power List" in 2022 for Real Estate Law.
+In 2020, clients named John as a "BTI Client Service All-Star" in recognition of his client service excellence.
 He is also among the first attorneys in Raleigh to be designated a LEED Accredited Professional.
-Mr. Livingston is a graduate of the 28th class of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh.
+John is a graduate of the 28th class of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh.

 Assisted a New York-based real estate management and investment company in purchasing over $113 million in apartment projects across four Southern states.
 These transactions involved complex real estate, financing, and corporate issues, including title issues involving bankruptcy, acquisition financing consisting of both Freddie Mac and Fannie Mae guaranteed loans, and solicitation of investors through a crowd funding website.